GarudaZ/nc-news/README.md

 ### Testing

 Tests can be run using the script: 'npm test'.
-There are separate test files for the app and the utilites.
+There are separate test files for the app and the utilities.

 ### Seeding